Table of Contents

 - For each approach, orient the needle with the bevel tip up to create the greatest reflection

-- Point the needle down along the plane of the beam towards the nodule
+- Point the needle down, along the plane of the beam, toward the nodule

-- Maintain needle and transducer in the same plane, parallel to the plane of the transducer and advance the needle into the nodule
+- Maintain needle and transducer in the same plane, parallel to the plane of the transducer, then advance the needle into the nodule

-- Point the needle towards the midpoint of the transducer's side (long axis)
+- Point the needle toward the midpoint of the transducer's side (long axis)

-- The perpendicular approach will result in visualization of the needle as it transversely crosses the plane of the beam at 90 degrees
+- Perpendicular approach will result in visualization of the needle as it transversely crosses the plane of the beam at 90 degrees

-- The nodule and needle point will be centered in the midpoint of the transducer's long axis
+- Nodule and needle point will be centered in the midpoint of the transducer's long axis

-- Disadvantage: entire length of needle not visualized
+- Disadvantage: entire length of needle is not visualized

 - 27 or 25G needle attached to a 10 cc syringe (with or without extension tubing) withdrawn so that 1 - 2 cc of negative pressure induces aspiration